USACE/go-consequences/README.md

 ### results
 The results package is a partial attempt to manage the complexity of many different types of consequences computations and results storage.

-### store
-The store package is designed to interoperate with a local sqlite store to provide storage of results from national scale computes.

 ## Testing
 Tests have been developed for most of the code related to flood damage estimation.
 The tests can be compiled using the general calls listed below on a package level.